cityjson/specs/specifications/cityjson-specs.md

 A City Object:

-  - must have one member with the name "geometry", whose value is an array containing 0 or more Geometry Objects.
+  - must have one member with the name `geometry`, whose value is an array containing 0 or more Geometry Objects.
-  - may have one member with the name "attributes", whose value is an object with the different attributes allowed by CityGML (these differ per City Object).
+  - may have one member with the name `attributes`, whose value is an object with the different attributes allowed by CityGML (these differ per City Object).
-  - may have one member with the name "generic-attributes", whose value is any JSON object, or a JSON null value.
+  - may have one member with the name `generic-attributes`, whose value is any JSON object, or a JSON null value.
 This is used to add attributes not defined in the CityGML data model, and is the same as the 'generics' module of CityGML.

 ```json
 "CityObjects": {